Kong/docs.konghq.com/app/_includes/md/plugins-hub/rate-limit-peak-non-peak.md

       --data "url=http://httpbin.org/anything"
     ```

-1. Create the first route to handle peak traffic.
+1. Create a route to handle peak traffic.
 Name the route `peak`, attach it to the service `httpbin`, and set a header with the name `X-Peak` and the value `true`:

     ```bash